Value Is In The Eye Of The Beholder: You Must Understand It In Order To Create It

 If you have a great product or service to offer, one of the best ways to create value for it is just to describe it.
-Apple posts a large number of pages featuring product overviews and additional pages with detailed specs for those more technically inclined.
-A restaurant may post descriptions of new menu items that align them with the chef’s philosophy.
-For some of your customers, these pieces of information will create enough value to make the sale.
+Apple offers a wealth of information about its products — both general overviews for the average consumer and detailed specs for the more technically inclined.
+A restaurant may provide waiters with all kinds of information on their new menu items to allow them to answer questions.
+Central Market hires "foodies" to wander the aisles and answer questions on every imaginable product-related topic.
+For some customers, these pieces of information will create enough value to make the sale.

-Another example of cognitive value creation is teaching.
-When a dentist builds a website that provides a detailed explanation of how cavities develop or a garden center publishes guides to water conservation, they provide information that creates value for their customers.
-It may not be product related, but it demonstrates that a company cares for its customers, which adds another element of value to the mental process.
+Cognitive value can also be created through teaching.
+When a dentist builds a website that provides a detailed explanation of how cavities develop or a garden center publishes guides to water conservation, they provide information that creates value.
+It demonstrates that a company cares for its customers, which adds another element of value to the mental process.

 CREATE EMOTIONAL VALUE BY INSPIRING FEELINGS

 Design, aesthetics and branding create emotion.
 Emotional value is the difference between buying a practical SUV or a two-passenger sports car.
 It makes people buy $5,000 handbags and tattoo company logos on their skin.
 Emotions are the most significant aspect of the decision process for most purchases, and direct everything from what kind of ice cream we buy to what kind of house we choose.
 Emotional value is a powerful, powerful thing.